-It is possible to strengthen the arch so that the right muscles become strong enough to pull the arch back up.
+It is possible to strengthen the arch so that the arch muscles become activated and strong enough to pull the arch back up.

 Popular arch-strengthening exercises include:

 - Towel crunches – This is where you place a towel on the floor and then place your affected foot at the bottom edge of the towel.
 You then scrunch up your toes and try to pull the top of the towel towards you without lifting your foot off the ground.
 Repeat this motion until the whole towel has been pulled down.

 - Pen Penny – This exercise is probably the best one for arch strengthening.
-This involves placing a coin under the base of the toe on the affected foot.
+This involves placing a coin under the base of the big toe on the affected foot.
 You would then try to balance on that foot whilst keeping pressure on the penny at the same time.

 Not everyone responds well to exercises, and the arch could remain flat even after a few months of arch-strengthening exercises.

-Fixing a flat foot should help the ankle to stop rolling inward and hopefully restore proper alignment in the bones above.
+Fixing a flat foot should help the ankle to stop rolling inward and hopefully restore proper alignment in the joints above.

 It is not a full-proof solution, however, as there are likely to be other muscles imbalances that still exist in the legs, particularly the side with the lower hip.

 2. Stretching Out the Tight QL

 If you have uneven hips, it is likely that the muscles in the torso of the hiked hip side are short and tight.

 If you look at the diagram below, if the muscle that is highlighted red is short and tight, it will pull that side of the pelvis up and towards the rib cage which it is attached to.